LDAP Settings

 LDAP

-If the user doesn't have an account neither in or in the LDAP, create an account for this user locally in .
-The user account will be added to the database with the Authentication Type “”.
-The user will be able to log in to then.
+If the user doesn't have an account either in QMetry or in the LDAP, create an account for this user locally in QMetry.
+The user account is added to the QMetry database with the Authentication Type “QMetry”.
+The user can log in to QMetry.

 Ways to Authenticate LDAP Users